-Avon Grove School District is a K-12 public school system that serves over 5,000 students in four schools: Penn London Elementary School (K-2); Avon Grove Intermediate School (3-6); Fred S. Engle Middle School (7, 8); and Avon Grove High School (9-12).
+Avon Grove School District (AGSD) is a K-12 public school system that serves approximately 5,000 students in four schools: Penn London Elementary School (K-2); Avon Grove Intermediate School (3-6); Fred S. Engle Middle School (7, 8); and Avon Grove High School (9-12).

-Geography: The District is located in a rural-suburban setting 34 miles southwest of Philadelphia, Pennsylvania, and 18 miles northwest of Wilmington, Delaware.
-Avon Grove covers 67 square miles and consists of five townships, namely New London (1714), London Grove (1723), London Britain (1725), Penn (created from Londonderry Township in 1817), and Franklin (1852), which were created and organized in that order.
-Avondale (1894) and West Grove (1893) are the two boroughs within London Grove Township.
+Geography: The District is located in a rural-suburban setting 34 miles southwest of Philadelphia, Pennsylvania and 18 miles northwest of Wilmington, Delaware.
+AGSD covers 67 square miles and consists of five townships and two boroughs; they include New London Township (1714), London Grove Township (1723), London Britain Township (1725), Penn Township (created from Londonderry Township in 1817), Franklin Township (1852), Avondale Borough (1894) and West Grove Borough (1893), which were created and organized in that order.
 Due to the closeness of the two boroughs (less than three miles in distance from each other), it was natural that the area became known as Avon Grove.

 Student Demographics: 68% Caucasian/White; 26% Hispanic; 1% African American/Black; 2% Asian; 3% Multi-Racial; and less than 1% American Indian and Pacific Islander.

 Avon Grove School District's 2020-2021 Annual Report to the Community provides a snapshot of the 2020-2021 academic year and includes information about key District initiatives.
 Learn about the new Avon Grove High School construction progress, the District's financial performance and community engagement efforts that help strengthen relationships within the community.